codergvbrownsville/codergvb/user/pages/02.events/default.md

 The Code#RGV Brownsville: Meetup starts every first and third Tuesday at 7:00 pm.
 We meet at The WorkPub on 847 East Elizabeth Street.
 The event is free and open to anyone, especially folks who aren’t programmers.

 + ####**6:30 pm – Get Settled**
-  Free food is always provided at our Meetups.
+  Free food and drinks are always provided at our Meetups.
 Come around 6:30 pm to get settled and grab a drink and a slice of pizza, wings, sandwich or wrap.
 We try to always have healthy options available.

 + ####**7:00 pm – Welcome and Presentation + Q&A**
   We officially start at 7:00 pm with a brief presentation followed by a question/answer session.
 Anyone can propose a talk.
 Let us know if you have something to say!